March 26, 2019

 Rayleigh scattering equation is often cited when discussing the effect of a beam of light when it interacts with particles along its path.
 The Rayleigh equation is as follows:

 Isca is the scattered light intensity at the particle at an angle θ ,

 r is half the principal diameter of the scattering particle,

-n is the refraction of light (the ratio of the spread of light in vacuum divided by the speed of light in the material),
+n is the refraction of light (the ratio of the speed of light in vacuum divided by the speed of light in the material),

 R is the distance of the particle between the particle and the light emitter, and

 λ is the wavelength of the emitted light.